 Background

-The document discusses Australia’s research and development (R&D) system, which is internationally recognised for its collaborative and industry-aligned structure.
+Australia’s research and development (R&D) system is internationally recognised for its collaborative and industry-aligned structure.
 Central to this system are the Rural Research and Development Corporations (RDCs), which operate under a co-investment model combining industry funding with government support.
-This approach ensures that research is grounded in real-world challenges and delivers practical benefits for rural industries while also aligning with broader national priorities.
+This approach ensures that research is grounded in real-world challenges and delivers practical benefits for rural industries, while also aligning with broader national priorities.
+The RDC model has and continues to play a pivotal role in fostering innovation across agriculture through its focus on applied research and stakeholder engagement.

-Despite these achievements, there is a significant gap in how the agricultural innovation system operates, particularly in the application of systems thinking and the facilitation of multisector collaboration.
-Australia faces increasingly complex and interconnected challenges, such as food and water security, climate adaptation, energy transition, and regional resilience, which cannot be effectively addressed through traditional, sector-specific approaches.
+Despite these achievements, a significant gap remains in how the agricultural innovation system operates—particularly in the application of systems thinking and the facilitation of multisector collaboration.
+Australia now faces increasingly complex and interconnected challenges—such as food and water security, climate adaptation, energy transition, and regional resilience—that cannot be effectively addressed through traditional, sector-specific approaches.
+These systemic issues demand fresh thinking and integrated innovation systems capable of spanning multiple sectors and disciplines.

-The project will explore how systems thinking can be embedded more effectively in Australia’s agricultural innovation ecosystem.
+This project will explore how systems thinking can be embedded more effectively in Australia’s agricultural innovation ecosystem.
 It will build on the strengths of existing R&D structures, such as the RDCs, while identifying practical opportunities to strengthen multisector collaboration and co-investment.
-The project will examine how agriculture can more deliberately align with and contribute to broader national objectives, and where strategic partnerships with sectors such as energy, health, technology, finance, and education can unlock greater innovation potential and shared value.
+The project will examine how agriculture can more deliberately align with and contribute to broader national objectives, and where strategic partnerships—with sectors such as energy, health, technology, finance, and education—can unlock greater innovation potential and shared value.

 Critically, this work will generate actionable and practical recommendations to advance the innovation system.
 By embedding systems thinking into research design and implementation, and enabling inclusive partnerships that reflect the complexity of today’s challenges, this project will help position Australian agriculture at the forefront of efforts to build a more resilient, sustainable, and future-ready national innovation system.

-The primary audience for this work includes AgriFutures and fellow RDCs as well as key government bodies such as the Department of Agriculture, Fisheries and Forestry (DAFF).
+The primary audience for this work includes AgriFutures and fellow Rural Research and Development Corporations (RDCs), as well as key government bodies, such as the Department of Agriculture, Fisheries and Forestry (DAFF).
 Other relevant departments will also benefit depending on the priorities the work uncovers, particularly those involved in environmental sustainability, regional development, and innovation policy.
-Broader industry stakeholders, including private sector partners, agricultural producers, and other sectors connected to agriculture, will also benefit from the insights and findings of this project.
+These stakeholders will gain a deeper understanding of how multi-sector collaboration and systems thinking can address the pressing challenges facing agriculture.
+In addition, it is expected that broader industry stakeholders, including private sector partners, agricultural producers, and other sectors connected to agriculture, will also benefit from the insights and findings of this project.
+The identification of cross-sector collaboration opportunities will support industries in aligning efforts and resources to drive innovation and sustainability across the Australian agricultural landscape.

 Service requirements